 The TAS Outdoor Education Program is recognised as one of the best of its kind in Australia and is unique in its scope and duration as students from Year 2 to Year 12 participate in a range of new and exciting educational experiences.
 These experiences range from a ‘first time away from home’ experience in Year 2 to the flagship program, 'the Year 9 Journey', of 18 days duration.

-A select group of students at TAS can further develop their interest in outdoor education by enrolling in the Certificate II in Outdoor Recreation offered at the school in Year 10 and Year 11.
-An in depth course where students focus on a range of outdoor pursuits to develop their skills as future outdoor leaders.
+A select group of Year 10 students at TAS can further develop their interest in outdoor education by enrolling in the Outdoor Recreation Program, an in depth course where students focus on a range of outdoor pursuits to develop their personal, outdoor and leaadership skills.

 The Value of Outdoor Education